logto-io/csharp/README.md

 - [src/Logto.AspNetCore.Authentication.Tests](./src/Logto.AspNetCore.Authentication.Tests): Tests for the ASP.NET Core authentication middleware.
 - [sample](./sample): Sample ASP.NET Core web application that shows how to use the ASP.NET Core authentication middleware.
 - [sample-mvc](./sample-mvc): Sample ASP.NET Core web MVC application that shows how to use the ASP.NET Core authentication middleware.
+- [sample-wasm](./sample-wasm): Sample Blazor WebAssembly application that shows how to use Blorc.OpenIdConnect to authenticate users with Logto.

 ## Resources